ey92/notes/1101/readingCh1.md

 	- understood because there are rules for how to put the sounds/morphemes/words together
 	- rules at all levels of linguistic structure are productive & grant the ability to communicate about broad range of ideas

-languages have all 9 parts, but does having them mke a communication system a language?
+languages have all 9 parts, but does having them make a communication system a language?
 - formal languages aren't natural languages
-- constructed languages have te potential to become natural languages if learned by native speakers and adopted by speech community (e.g. modern hebrew)
+- constructed languages have the potential to become natural languages if learned by native speakers and adopted by speech community (e.g. modern hebrew)
 - must be learnable

 ## Language Modality